jaames/flipnote.js/www/src/content/docs/web-components.md

 ### `sePredictors`

-Like [`bgmPredictor`](#bgmpredictor), the value of `sePredictors` will provide the initial ADPCM predictor values when decoding each sound effect track, as a comma-seperated list in the order of SE1, SE2, SE3 then SE4 (e.g `sePredictors="100,100,100,-100"`).
+Like [`bgmPredictor`](#bgmpredictor), the value of `sePredictors` will provide the initial ADPCM predictor values when decoding each sound effect track, as a comma-separated list in the order of SE1, SE2, SE3 then SE4 (e.g `sePredictors="100,100,100,-100"`).
 This value can not be updated after a Flipnote is loaded.

 ### `seStepIndices`

-Like [`bgmStepIndex`](#bgmstepindex), the value of `seStepIndices` will provide the initial ADPCM step index values when decoding each sound effect track, as a comma-seperated list in the order of SE1, SE2, SE3 then SE4 (e.g `seStepIndices="40,40,40,39"`).
+Like [`bgmStepIndex`](#bgmstepindex), the value of `seStepIndices` will provide the initial ADPCM step index values when decoding each sound effect track, as a comma-separated list in the order of SE1, SE2, SE3 then SE4 (e.g `seStepIndices="40,40,40,39"`).
 This value can not be updated after a Flipnote is loaded.

 ## Styling